Top 10 Common Foods Between Iran and Turkey in 2024

 Turkish cooking is also accompanied by a long and attractive history.
 The history of Turkey’s cooking dates back to the Ottoman Empire, which was created at the time using various materials and techniques that are now known as part of Turkey’s national identity.

 When the Seljuk tribes in Central Asia moved on to the land called Turkey today, they passed through Iran and became acquainted with Iranian civilization and Iranian culture and cuisine.
-Tomatoes and saffron entered Turkish cooking and new foods such as kebab and dolmeh were created.
+Tomatoes and saffron entered Turkish cooking, creating new foods such as kebab and dolmeh.

 Conclusion for common foods between Iran and Turkey

 Both Iran and Turkey are very close together, both culturally and in the mood of the people.
-Therefore, they have very common and tasty foods, and ultimately my question is that Turkish cuisine is more delicious or Iranian cuisine.
+Therefore, they have very common and tasty foods, and ultimately, my question is whether Turkish cuisine is more delicious than Iranian cuisine.